 The Complete Course in Magic comes in paperback and hardbound copies, with the former having 512 pages.
 It weighs 3.1 pounds and has 8.6 x 11 inches, the same size as a regular bond paper.
 It was first published in 1975 and had several revisions with the latest revised edition, printed by the Running Press, released on May 19, 2003.

 The cover for Mark Wilson’s Complete Course in Magic was drawn by artists Tony Schmidt and Weaver Lilly.
 It features the iconic magician get up black suit, a top hat, and the wand.

 Overall, this book is a great starter kit for anyone who is just a novice in magic.

 2. Magic: The Complete Course – Best Magic Book for Beginners

 For centuries, perhaps even millennia, magic has astounded crowds and even captured our imagination of the human species.
-The secret of the magician circle though has been private, though, was known only to its practitioners until a few years back.
-One of the books that revealed the tricks magician use is Joshua Jay’s Magic: The Complete Course.
+Though, the secret of the magician circle has been private, though, was known only to its practitioners until a few years back.
+One of the books that revealed the tricks magicians use is Joshua Jay’s Magic: The Complete Course.

-In this book, the author shares more than 100 tricks complete with step-by-step directions and photographs to guide the reader.
+The author shares more than 100 tricks in this book, complete with step-by-step directions and photographs to guide the reader.
 The book is written in simple language that can even be understood and followed precisely by kids.
 It also teaches its readers several twists to the most common magic tricks to make it more exciting and enjoyable for the audience.

 About the Author

-Joshua Jay was a natural in performing magic.
-When he was just 16 years of age, Jay took the 1st place at the Olympics of magic – the World Magic Seminar.
-Decades later he became one of the well-known professional magicians of his time.
+Joshua Jay was a natural at performing magic.
+When he was just 16 years of age, Jay took 1st place at the Olympics of magic – the World Magic Seminar.
+Decades later, he became one of the well-known professional magicians of his time.
 He has written several books about magic.

 What are tricks inside?